Why Go Green With Restrooms?

 When Green Flush’s founder, Ken Earlywine, designed his first restrooms for Glen Canyon National Recreation Area, conserving water was a necessity.
 Most campgrounds and beaches in need of restroom services were in remote locations without access to sewer, electrical or water lines.
 Simply out of necessity, these toilets were given a special design to flush using far less water than a standard toilet.
 Otherwise, somebody would have to make long trips constantly to refill the water tanks and pump watery sewage.

-This original staple of our Green Flush Restroom is still a part of our identity today, with our current flush restroom consuming less than one tenth of the water per use of a typical flush toilet.
-Water used for hand washing is later recycled into the flush tank, meaning that no water is wasted.
+This original staple of our Green Flush Restroom is still a part of our identity today, with our current flush restroom consuming less than one third of the water peruse of a typical flush toilet.
+Water used for handwashing is later recycled into the flush tank, meaning that no water is wasted.
 Our restrooms also operate off of solar energy.
 Our buildings also do not require disturbing the ground, which can be a major consideration in situations where environmental regulations or cultural sensitivities make digging trenches difficult, expensive, or even impossible.

 Green flsuh restrooms conserve resources